National Surveillance of Opioid-related Harms Published: ()

 To obtain a more complete picture of the crisis, Emergency Medical Services (EMS) information is being presented at the national level to examine suspected opioid-related overdoses occurring in pre-hospital settings.

 EMS data include information documented by EMS providers generally in the form of electronic or written reports.
-In this second quarterly release, EMS data on suspected opioid-related overdoses were available from seven jurisdictions across Canada: Yukon (Whitehorse), Northwest Territories (Yellowknife), British Columbia, Alberta (Edmonton and Calgary), Manitoba, New Brunswick, and Newfoundland and Labrador.
+In this third quarterly release, EMS data on suspected opioid-related overdoses were available from nine jurisdictions across Canada including: Yukon (Whitehorse), Northwest Territories (Yellowknife), British Columbia, Alberta (Edmonton and Calgary), Saskatchewan, Manitoba (Winnipeg and rural and northern Manitoba), Ontario, New Brunswick, and Newfoundland and Labrador.

 The Government of Canada in collaboration with provinces and territories will continue to coordinate efforts to present a more complete, national picture of suspected opioid-related overdoses involving EMS responses in subsequent reports.